open-devops/open-devops-pipeline/README.md

 The goal of The Open DevOps Pipeline Specification is to define a standard, tools-agnostic definition to DevOps Pipeline which allows both humans and computers to discover and understand the capabilities of the DevOps Pipeline without access to automation script, documentation, or through tools configuration inspection.
 When properly defined via Open DevOps Pipeline Specification, a consumer can understand and run with the DevOps Pipeline with a minimal amount of configuration efforts.

+## The Wiki

+Check out the [wiki](https://github.com/open-devops/open-devops-pipeline/wiki) for additional and relevant information about the project.

+This includes:
+- Static sample tutorial.
+- List of known issues.

 ## License

 Copyright 2016 The Open DevOps Initiative